vedph/cadmus-shell-2/README.md

 1. `npm run build-lib`;
 2. update version in `env.js` (and Docker files), and then `ng build --configuration=production`;
-3. `docker build . -t vedph2020/cadmus-shell:4.0.12 -t vedph2020/cadmus-shell:latest` (replace with the current version).
+3. `docker build . -t vedph2020/cadmus-shell:4.1.0 -t vedph2020/cadmus-shell:latest` (replace with the current version).

 ## History

+### 4.1.0

+- 2023-03-11:
+  - moved imaging parts (gallery image annotations part) out of general parts into its own library, removing unnecessary packages from this demo.
+  - better UI layout in categories and index keywords.
 - 2023-03-07: updated packages.

 ### 4.0.12